Mkacts/Mkacts/README.md

 - 👋 Hi, I’m @Mkacts
-- 👀 I’m interested in Coding especially in JAVA.
+- 👀 I’m interested in Coding especially in JAVA & WRITING stuff.
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Content and Copy writing
 - 💞️ I’m looking to collaborate on Copy and Content writing jobs cuz hey why waste a skill that has a potential to reach the sky
 - 📫 How to reach me i am an email away imkmyemail2021@gmail.com